What We Leave Behind

 Money is a vehicle for the transfer of time and work from one entity to another.
 So, if we spend less money on one thing, we can invest more time on another.
 Could we invest less in stuff, less in commuting, and more in relationships?
 I’ve been howling in the money storm for so long.
 Believing my worth to others was a function of the stuff I had, or didn’t have.

-On my podcast, the Prof G Show, I interviewed philosopher and neuroscientist Sam Harris.
+On my podcast, the Prof G Pod, I interviewed philosopher and neuroscientist Sam Harris.
 I asked him for one piece of advice on how to be a better man.
 He offered that rather than trying to parent, cajole, discipline, or guide your children, your real purpose is just … to love them.
-My nine-year-old has been having a hard time with corona.
+My 9-year-old has been having a hard time with corona.
 I’m spending less time correcting, explaining, arguing, and more just loving … sitting in his room when he’s doing homework, engaging in conversation, and watching The Simpsons together.
-We’re on season 5, there’s 31.
+We’re on season 5.
+There are 31.

 And … we’ll get there.

 Steve Jobs, Donald Trump, and Jeff Bezos have 13 kids by 6 women.
-They denied their blood under oath to avoid child-support payments, mock the disabled, and steal from school districts (demand tax/budget cuts) to cling to power and wealth.
+One denied his blood under oath to avoid child-support payments, another mocks the disabled, and the third steals from school districts (demand tax/budget cuts) to cling to power and wealth.
 We need a generation of men who emerge from this crisis with a commitment to being better fathers, husbands, and citizens.

-The fastest path to a better life is regularly assessing what we leave behind.
+The fastest path to a better life is regularly assessing what we’re leaving behind.
 The fastest blue-line path to a better world is more engaged fathers, not a better fu*king phone.

 Life is so rich,